parcel, known as the Sunland Hospital in Tallahassee, was sold

 for commercial development.

-easements).
-Most of the land is actively used by state
+acres of conservation easements).
+Most of the land is actively used

 protected by the Florida Constitution in perpetuity.